M1-CHPS/glhpc/docs/lab2.md

   <figcaption>Example Processing pipeline you will have to implement</figcaption>
 </figure>

+---

 ### Provided Files

 The parsing and pipeline execution logic have already been implemented so you can focus on managing memory and kernel implementations.
-You only need to implement the actual transformations.
-You are provided with a starter codebase containing the following directories and files:
+The starter codebase contains the following directories and files:

 | Path                | Description                                                                 |
 |---------------------|-----------------------------------------------------------------------------|